maxmoehl/tt/README.md

 The environment variable `TT_HOME_DIR` specifies where the application should look for a configuration file and store any information it collects.
 If `TT_HOME_DIR` is not set `$HOME/.tt` is used.
-If a file named `config.yaml` is present in the directory the config is read form it, otherwise defaults are used.
-See the `config/config.go` for more details.
+If a file named `config.json` is present in the directory the config is read from it, otherwise defaults are used.

 # Installation